apache/pulsar/site2/docs/security-kerberos.md

 ## Regarding authentication between ZooKeeper and Broker

-Pulsar Broker acts as a Kerberos client when you are authenticating with Zookeeper.
+Pulsar Broker acts as a Kerberos client when you authenticate with Zookeeper.
 According to [ZooKeeper document](https://cwiki.apache.org/confluence/display/ZOOKEEPER/Client-Server+mutual+authentication), you need these settings in `conf/zookeeper.conf`:

 ```
 authProvider.1=org.apache.zookeeper.server.auth.SASLAuthenticationProvider
 requireClientAuthScheme=sasl
 ```

-And enter the following commands to add a section of `Client` configurations in the file `pulsar_jaas.conf`, which Pulsar Broker uses:
+Enter the following commands to add a section of `Client` configurations in the file `pulsar_jaas.conf`, which Pulsar Broker uses:

 ```
  Client {